TSB Recommendation R13-02

 TC is currently looking at encouraging the rail industry to voluntarily install locomotive video and voice recorders as a tool to monitor their safety management systems (SMS) in a non-punitive manner.
 Regulation of such an SMS requirement may require legislative change.

-TSB assessment of the responses to Recommendation R13-02 (October 2013)
+October 2013: TSB assessment of the responses to Recommendation R13-02 (Satisfactory in Part)

 This recommendation is related to the TSB Watchlist issue “On-board video and voice recorders”.
 Accident investigation agencies rely on efficient, timely and accurate collection, assimilation and analysis of information in order to provide timely communication of safety deficiencies and accident reports to industry, regulators and the public.
 As well, company use of recorded information as part of a robust SMS can help organizations pro-actively identify and mitigate hazards before they lead to accidents.